leangen/graphql-spqr/README.md

         .build();
     GraphQL graphQL = new GraphQL(schema);

-    //keep the reference to GraphQL instance and execute queries against it
+    //keep the reference to GraphQL instance and execute queries against it.
     //this query selects a user by ID and requests name and regDate fields only ExecutionResult result = graphQL.execute(
         "{ user (id: 123) {